d-d-wolfe/d-d-wolfe.github.io-learning-journal/README.md

 **Introduction**

 I'm Dave Wolfe.
 I've had a lot of different careers in my life and am finally ready to settle down and learn a solid skill.
 My most recent position was as an End-to-End software test engineer.
 I realized that there was a lot I didn't know, so I decided to learn coding.
 I'm very excited and ready to learn.
-This journal will be used to track my frowth and progress, as a developer.
+This journal will be used to track my growth and progress, as a developer.

 **Growth Mindset**